Do You Have a Rental Suite? You’ll Want to Read This

 According to the Canada Mortgage and Housing Corporation, secondary suites can reduce carrying costs for first-time homebuyers by about 25%.
 It’s no wonder so many suites are popping up all over British Columbia these days!

-If you’re thinking of adding a suite to your property, or you are nearing completion on a big renovation and are requiring insurance, some see us at SeaFirst Insurance Brokers.
+If you’re thinking of adding a suite to your property, or you are nearing completion on a big renovation and are requiring insurance, come see us at any of our locations.
 We offer plenty of options for renter dwelling insurance coverage in Victoria, Brentwood Bay, Saanichton, Sidney, Salt Spring Island, Oak Bay, Westshore and Pender Island.
 Just give us a call, or simply drop in to see us!